 For photocatalysis to be effective, light is crucial, and a coating for the reaction of light to take place.
 Traditional photocatalyst coatings were well, unfortunately… not sticky at all.
 This is why photocatalyst + household cleaning = utter failure of a combination.

 And while all that was happening, it took our RAZE scientists a decade of R&D to formulate this new standard of hygiene we’re talking about now.
 This time, we added nanotechnology to the mix, thanks to a forefront of innovation.

-Our nanoparticle star, WO3, is a long chain that acts like a longer-lasting battery with reserve power.
+Moreover, we switched photocatalysts for Raze Inside, our industry-grade cleaning service.
+Structured like a long chain, and acts like a longer-lasting battery with reserve power.
 It has the ability to work up to 8 hours in the dark.
 Also known as tungsten trioxide, it is a light-responsive photocatalyst that can be kept at low cost, is harmless, and stable in acidic and oxidative conditions.

 Prevention is key.

 We know what it means, but how often do we really practice it?
 We live in a world where we are used to facing off challenges and racing for solutions.
 But what if we looked closer at prevention?

 It hasn’t been easy.
 An illogical fallacy would be that the deadlier the virus, the stronger the stakes for disinfection would be.
 Disinfection is simple, but we tend to complicate it.
 The current pandemic rocked a dramatically politicised society, and the repercussions have been devastating.
 Lost in this all are the 1-million-and-exceeding deaths that as frustratingly as it sounds, easily stood a chance against hygiene measures and personal hygiene protection.